 About me

 I am a social scientist from London.
 My work examines questions of power at the intersection of housing, land, tech and finance.
 I have a particular interest in the growing role of housing and land in processes of capital accumulation.
-My research draws connections between structures of ownership and control and everyday experiences and social relations.
-Lately, I have been looking at the entry of tech capital into housing markets, and the emerging forms of extraction and inequality this is driving.
+My research draws connections between shifting structures of ownership and control and everyday experiences and social relations.
+Lately, I have been looking at how Silicon Valley is seeking to ‘disrupt’ housing systems with forms financing, control and extraction associated with tech companies.
 I am also interested in the political economy of land and the role of property in broader questions of inequality and wealth distribution.
 I take an interdisciplinary social-scientific approach to these issues, drawing on fields including urban studies, economic sociology and critical political economy.
+My work has appeared in journals including Economy and Society, EPA: Economy and Space and International Journal of Urban and Regional Research, and in newspapers including The Guardian.

 I am currently a Leverhulme Early Career Fellow at King’s College London.
 Prior to this, I was an Alex von Humboldt Research Fellow at the Free University of Berlin.
 I gained my PhD from the London School of Economics in 2023, where I continue to be a Visiting Fellow.
 Prior to the PhD, I worked as a researcher at LSE Cities.